 About Us

-We are an ecological consultancy with specialised knowledge and equipment focused on the ecology of pekapeka/bats.
-Our goal is threefold:
+We are an ecological consultancy with specialised knowledge, expertise and equipment focused on the ecology of pekapeka/bats.

 1) Develop the field of bat ecology in Aotearoa through training and access to technology for all walks of life, from consultants, to researchers, to community groups, to tangata whenua and kaitiaki.
 Everyone can get involved.